caseydedore/godot-level-importer/readme.md

 This plugin prepares imported scenes as a playable level in a post-process step in a GLB object's import.

 Levels are built in an external modeling tool and imported to Godot with basic level requirements already configured.
-This includes Object replacements (ie, replace a placeholder object with a logic driven objects), Material assignments, collision mesh setup and lightmap UV setup.
+This includes object replacements (ie, replace a placeholder with a logic driven version), material assignments, collision mesh setup and lightmap setup.

 Requires a Godot 4 .NET release.